 Getting to Gaspésie

-The main access routes to Gaspésie are Highway 20, which ends in Mont-Joli, and Route 132, which follows the coast to Sainte-Flavie.
-This point marks the beginning of the tourist region and the Gaspésie tour, a spectacular 885 km itinerary.
+To drive to Gaspésie, you can either take Highway 20, which ends in Mont-Joli, or Route 132, which follows the coast to Sainte-Flavie.
+This town is the gateway to the region and marks the beginning of the Gaspésie Tour, a spectacular 885-km scenic drive you can follow around the entire peninsula on Route 132.

-Distances and travel times to getting to Gaspésie
+Distances and Travel Times to Get to Gaspésie

-From the north shore of the St. Lawrence River, the Matane–Baie-Comeau–Godbout ferry provides direct access to Gaspésie.
-Other crossings, including Trois-Pistoles–Les Escoumins, allow travelers to take Routes 132 or 20 to easily reach the region.
+From the north shore of the St. Lawrence, the Matane–Baie-Comeau–Godbout ferry will take you directly across the water to Gaspésie.
+Other ferries, including Trois-Pistoles–Les Escoumins, allow travellers to then follow Route 132 or Highway 20 to easily access the region.

-From the Maritimes, Highway 11 or Route 134 leads to the J.C.
-Van Horne Bridge in Campbellton, and from there to Pointe-à-la-Croix.
-While traveling by car is the most convenient way to explore, it is also possible to reach Gaspésie by train, plane, or bus.
+From the Maritimes, routes 11 and 134 lead to the J.C.
+Van Horne Bridge in Campbellton, New Brunswick, which you can then cross to get to Pointe-à-la-Croix in Gaspésie.
+While driving is the most convenient way to explore the region, you can also fly or travel there by train or bus.

-Distances and travel times to Sainte-Flavie, the gateway to Gaspésie:
+Travel times and distances to Sainte-Flavie, the gateway to the region:

 Important Information

-Transport schedules can vary due to a number of factors.
-Make it a habit to confirm them before you depart to avoid any surprises.
+Transportation schedules can vary depending on a number of factors.
+Be sure to confirm departure times before you set off to avoid any unpleasant surprises.

 Can I travel to Gaspésie by train?

 Yes.
-Flights are available from airports in Quebec to Mont-Joli, Gaspé, and Bonaventure.
-For travelers coming from outside Quebec, including the Maritimes, a connection through Montreal or Quebec City is required.
+Flights are available from various airports throughout the province of Québec to Mont-Joli, Gaspé and Bonaventure.
+Travellers coming from outside Québec, including the Maritimes, will have to book a connecting flight through Montréal or Québec City.

 Yes.
-Gaspésie airports are included in the Regional Air Access Program (PAAR), which applies to flights within Quebec.
+The airports in Gaspésie are all included in the Regional Air Access Program (PAAR), which applies to flights within Québec.
 This program replaces the $500 ticket offer launched in 2022.

 Can I travel to Gaspésie by bus?

-Orléans Express buses depart from Ottawa, Montreal, and Quebec City and arrive in Gaspésie via Mont-Joli.
-From there, two routes are available — one via the north and the other via the south — allowing travelers to tour the peninsula and visit around twenty villages.
+Yes.
+Orléans Express buses depart from Ottawa, Montréal and Québec City and arrive in Gaspésie via Mont-Joli.
+From there, two routes are available, one via the northern side of the peninsula and the other via the southern side.
+These routes allow you to tour the entire Gaspé Peninsula by bus while stopping in about 20 towns along the way.

-For travelers coming from the Maritimes, Maritime Bus provides a connection with Orléans Express, notably at Campbellton and Rivière-du-Loup.
+For travellers coming from the Maritimes, Maritime Bus provides a connection with Orléans Express, notably in Campbellton, New Brunswick, and Rivière-du-Loup, in Bas-Saint-Laurent.

 Can I travel to Gaspésie by ferry?

-Trois-Pistoles–Les Escoumins and Rivière-du-Loup–Saint-Siméon (seasonal): These crossings connect the north shore of the river to the south shore, after which travelers can continue on Route 132 or Highway 20 to reach Gaspésie.
+Trois-Pistoles–Les Escoumins and Rivière-du-Loup–Saint-Siméon (seasonal): These ferries will take you from the north shore of the St. Lawrence to Bas-Saint-Laurent.
+You will then have to take Route 132 or Highway 20 to get to Gaspésie.

-Can you travel to Gaspésie by road in winter?
+Can I drive to Gaspésie in the winter?

 Yes.
-Snow removal allows you to reach Gaspésie and drive throughout the winter season.
+Snow removal services allow you to drive to and around Gaspésie throughout the winter season.

-Before hitting the road, always check road conditions on the Québec 511 website.
-If a section is closed due to poor conditions, it’s best to postpone your trip.
-Caution is always advised, even when there’s no precipitation, as strong winds can sometimes reduce visibility to near zero.
+Before setting off, be sure to check current road conditions by visiting the Québec 511 website.
+If a road section is closed due to poor conditions, it is best to postpone your trip.
+Caution is always advised even when there is no chance of precipitation since strong winds can sometimes reduce visibility to nearly zero.

-Can I take a cruise with a stop in Gaspésie?
+Can I go on a cruise that stops in Gaspésie?

 Yes.
-Some cruise lines offer itineraries on the St. Lawrence River that include a stop in Gaspé.
+Some cruise lines offer cruises on the St. Lawrence that include a stop in Gaspé.
 Check with your travel agency to learn about available options.

-Can I travel to the Magdalen Islands from Gaspésie?
+Can I travel to the Îles de la Madeleine from Gaspésie?

-No. There is no direct ferry between the two regions, and the only ferry to the Magdalen Islands departs from Prince Edward Island.
-For up-to-date information, consult the Tourisme Îles-de-la-Madeleine website.
+No. There is no direct ferry between the two regions.
+The only ferry to the Îles de la Madeleine departs from Prince Edward Island.
+For up-to-date information, consult the Tourisme Îles de la Madeleine website.

-No matter the season, Gaspésie remains easy to reach.
-While a road trip is an iconic way to explore the region, other modes of transportation such as plane, bus, or train are also available, allowing you to enjoy it throughout the year.
+You can travel to Gaspésie in every season.
+While a road trip is an iconic way to explore the region, other modes of transportation such as plane, bus or train are also available, allowing you to enjoy a visit to Gaspésie at any time of the year.

 We also recommend